List of Monster Musume characters: The Serpentine Races

-There are currently four known serpentine liminal species: the Lamiae, the Echidnae, the Medusae and the Melusinae.
+There are currently four known serpentine liminal species: the Lamiai, the Echidnae, the Medusae and the Melusinae.
 While the actual location of their homeland is not specified, it appears to be in a Temperate climate, possibly Mediterranean as all four races are mentioned in Greek mythology and the buildings in Miia's home village resemble Greek island architecture as on the island of Santorini.